Authored by Julius T. Jaesen, II

 We conducted face-to-face interviews with 250 residents who are residing and voted in the 2017 elections in Bong County.
 In electoral district 2, we randomly selected 110 participants for the survey and in district 3, we chose 110 participants.
 To conclude the survey, we visited lower Bong County, particularly Totota, Felela and Salala and selected 10 participants each per area to conclude the survey.

-For Henry Yallah, majority of the respondents believe that he has not ably represented the people of Bong County in the Senate.
-They said he has been part of every bad and corrupt deed in the Senate.
+For Henry Yallah, the majority of the respondents believe that he has not represented the people of Bong County in the Senate.
+They said he has been part of every bad and corrupt deeds in the Senate.
 Citizens pointed out that he allegedly received money from the executive branch of government to remove his honour, former Justice Kabineh Ja’neh.
-But contrary to the odds against him, some believe he has done some great jobs including the establishment of electoral foundation for young people to attend school.
-But generally, majority of the respondents said that Senator Yallah has failed the county.
+But contrary to the odds against him, some believe he has done some great jobs including the establishment of an electoral foundation for young people to attendd school.
+But generally, the majority of the respondents said that Senator Yallah has failed the county.

-As for Dr. Mogana S Flomo Jr, very few of our respondents believe that he has contributed outstandingly to the county long before thinking about politics.
-They claimed that he organized seminars and trained citizens into environmental and health initiative through his own private university called CEPRESSS International University.
+As for Dr. Mogana S. Flomo Jr, very few of our respondents believe that he has contributed outstandingly to the county long before thinking about politics.
+They claimed that he organised seminars and trained citizens in environmental and health initiative through his private university called CYPRESS International University.
 They asserted that he has spent over 24 years in the classroom imparting knowledge in the minds of young people of the county.
-Again, they stated that his private university is the cheapest university in the county and perhaps the country, aside from state-owned institutions.
+Again, they stated that his private university is the cheapest in the county and perhaps the country, aside from state-owned institutions.
 Lastly, respondents said it was Dr. Flomo who provided manpower to construct radio Gbarnga.